MikeyABedneyJr/night_class/README.md

 # night_class
-Here will rest the files created while I am in the Code Guild Evening Bootcamp.
+Here will rest the files created while I am in the 16-week immersive Code Guild Evening Bootcamp.